 Big surf big fish

-Engines started a few minutes later this morning.
+Engines started a few minutes later this morning at 5.08 am.
 Motored south all the way past lighthouse to bloody big meat locker where the young boys hit it and it hit them.
 Jack excelled, Billy barrelled, brave Lee and Herman copped it.
 Other Heros watched from the tinny then back on the big boat to watch captain lee spear the biggest GT we have ever seen.
 Relaxed Afternoon session at Debuts right handed, enjoyed by everyone, although it has been known to be better.

 Monday, June 23, 2025